Why Do Change Efforts Fail?

 There are a number of reasons – and it’s these that I want to discuss today.

-Because most people struggle with change due to the same few reasons.
+Because most of the people I coach struggle with change as a result of the same few reasons.
 And these are usually an unclear vision of the path ahead or else the lack of something key in the infrastructure of change.